Lacrimus/ticket-management/README.md

 ## Plugins
 This project is largely dependent on external plugins for the used technologies, of which most are used in the development process (see `package.json`)

-## Credits

-The project structure is loosely based on this [svelte-cordova template](https://github.com/syonip/svelte-cordova-template).